Evensong ~ The Dust Diaries by Owen Sheers

 EVENSONG

-Dimension is simply reflection, often jotted onto paper to hand or my smartphone capturing a moment before meaning and purpose vanish.
+Dimension is simply personal reflection, often jotted onto paper or my smartphone, capturing the moment, the thought, before meaning and purpose vanish.

-Being ‘outside-the-box’, standing back from organised religion, enabling faith to move, to breathe, to give, to become malleable.
+Being ‘outside-the-box’, standing back from organised religion, enables faith to move, to breathe, to give, to become malleable.

-The Bible is a central plank to my upbringing, I’m fine to acknolwedge that.
-These days I’m more likely to write in lowercase, similarly so any deity, that subtle hint at this ‘pilgrim’s progress!’.
+The Bible is a central plank to my upbringing, and happily acknowledge that.
+These days I’m more likely to write in lowercase, similarly so any deity, that subtle hint at my ‘pilgrim’s progress’!
+My method of reading it these days is far removed from those fearful times in the 1990s when I found myself in a deep trench where anything less than literal interpretation was unacceptable.

-I’m not a fifth-columnist or an enemy at the gate if attending a church service.
+I’m not a fifth-columnist or an enemy at the gate when attending a church service.

 In 2022, I wrote…